42piratas/peleia/README.md

 # Peleia
 Peleia is a board game freely adapted from [Stratego](https://en.wikipedia.org/wiki/Stratego).

-## What does the word 'Peleia' means?
+## What does the word 'Peleia' mean?
 From Spanish: _[n]: fight; struggle_ .

 It's also a word used in Brazil, rather in the south of the country, from where the creators come :-)